Palliative Care and Resilience Research Program (PCAR)

 Molly Taylor, MD

 Dr. Molly Taylor joined the PCAR team in July 2018 as a postdoctoral research fellow.
 She attended the University of Arizona for her undergraduate degree, and went on to Dartmouth for medical school.
 She completed her pediatrics internship at the University of Chicago, and her residency at Seattle Children’s Hospital, where she is currently a fellow in pediatric hematology/oncology.
-She is concurrently pursuing an MPH at the University of Washington Department of Public Health in health services/social and behavioral science.
+She is concurrently pursuing an MS in Health Sciences at the University of Washington Department of Public Health in health services/social and behavioral science.
 Her research interests include palliative care, integrative medicine and biobehavioral influence on clinical outcomes.

 Casey Walsh, PhD, MSW